 He brought in Wade.
 Mercy...

 Wade got 2 groundouts and a flyout.
 We went to the bottom of the 14th.
 Still tied, 9-9.

 Tyson Ross replaced Neshek on the mound for the A's.

-Eric Chavez, against his former team, maybe the A's best 3rd baseman of their Oakland years, led off with a single.
+Eric Chavez, against his former team, maybe the A's best 3rd baseman of their Oakland years (yes, a better all-around player than Sal Bando or Carney Lansford), led off with a single.
 Melky Mesa -- not to be confused with the now-controversial ex-Yankee Melky Cabrera -- was sent in to pinch-run for him.
 Jeter bunted him over.
 Ichiro was intentionally walked to set up the inning-ending double play.